r-barnes/richdem/docs/flow_metrics.rst

 two or more neighbours have the same slope, the chosen neighbour is the first one considered by the algorithm.

-This is a convergent flow method.
+This is a convergent, deterministic flow method.

 .. plot::
     :width: 800pt